davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 - use them as building blocks to break down any future work, maybe even adding timings
 - shine a light on the overall structure and nature of projects, and their estimation

-Building on the existing structure, I shared the observations on [Twitter](https://twitter.com/dave_stewart/status/1471451034593771523) and began to think about a structure which represented a typical small-to-medium project's lifecycle.
+Building on my notes so far, I shared the observations on [Twitter](https://twitter.com/dave_stewart/status/1471451034593771523) and began to think about a structure which represented a typical small-to-medium project's lifecycle.

-Running with the analogy of the "work to do the work" I ended up with the following grouping:
+Running with the analogy of the "work to do the work" I ended up with the following structure:

 | Phase                     | Tasks                                                        |